DimitrisMylonas/ML---Cost-Sensitive-Learning-and-Class-Imbalance/README.md

 # ML--- Cost Sensitive Learning and Class Imbalance
-Application of Cost Sensitive Learning and Class Imbalance Techniques
+Application of a variety of Cost Sensitive Learning and Class Imbalance machine learning techniques.